MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machine-scale-sets/instances-not-repaired.md

 If all the instances in the scale set show up as "Unhealthy", it could be a sign that your health monitoring probe isn't configured correctly during setup.
 Make sure that your application emits the expected HTTP/HTTPS/TCP responses to the configured endpoints.

-In order to achieve a "Healthy" status, the application health extension probes or load balancer health probes require at minimum a 2xx HTTP(S) response or a successful TCP handshake from your application at the configured endpoint.
+In order to achieve a "Healthy" status, the application health extension probes or load balancer health probes require, at minimum, a 2xx HTTP(S) response or a successful TCP handshake from your application at the configured endpoint.
 If the expected response isn't received, an "Unhealthy" status will be reported.
 Make sure that the correct health signals are emitted by your application to the provided endpoint.

 For more information about the expected TCP/HTTP(S) responses for load balancer health probes, see [Load Balancer Custom Probes](/azure/load-balancer/load-balancer-custom-probe-overview#tcp-probe).